tahoe-lafs/tahoe-lafs/pyfec/README.txt

  * Utilities

-See also the filefec.py module which has a utility function for efficiently reading a file and encoding it piece by piece.
+The filefec.py module which has a utility function for efficiently reading a file and encoding it piece by piece.

+The bin/ directory contains two commandline tools "fec" and "unfec".
+See their usage strings for details.

  * Dependencies